 Take the children outside and see what “animal track” their shoes leave.
 See if the class can guess which child made which print.

-Create an animal tracks matching game for the children to be able to sort and match the tracks.
+Create a matching game for the children to be able to sort and match the tracks.

 Read books about animal tracks or explore information on the internet.